teapothat/gopro-chaptermerge/README.md

 # gopro-chaptermerge
 Merges gopro chapters.

-# WARNING: GPS trace and other gopro specific metadata is not conserved.
+# WARNING: Telemetry data is not merged and will be missing from merged files.

 ## Requirements